temporalio/documentation/docs/python/how-to-use-queries-in-python.md

   - python
 ---

 Use the `@workflow.query` decorator to define a method as a query.
-Queries are just like Signals but they should return a value.
+Queries are just like Signals, but they should return a value.
 Temporal queries should never mutate anything in the workflow

 ```python